-The probate court is not a comfortable setting for an estate handling.
-Not only are the emotions and stress high from losing someone dear, the process can either be long and arduous, quick and painless, or avoided all together.
-Michigan Attorney Dean Patrick has compiled a list of questions that he typically receives from his clients.
-Mr. Patrick feels that anyone who is represented by him needs to be fully aware of possibilities and outcomes.
-Please refer to any of the below FAQs for initial information and, if you have more questions, contact The Patrick & Associates, PLLC. at (248) 663-2556.
+The probate court is not a comfortable setting for most.
+After losing someone, you do not need any more stress in your life.
+Let our probate lawyers guide you through the process as quickly as possible.
+Michigan Attorney Dean E. Patrick has compiled a list of questions that he typically receives from his clients.
+Please refer to any of the below FAQs for initial information and, if you have more questions, contact the probate lawyers at Patrick & Associates, PLLC at (248) 663-2566.

 Q. Can I avoid probate?